TLDEF Joins Nationwide Coalition Opposing Repeal of Transgender Health Protections Guaranteed Under the Affordable Care Act

 More than 132,000 Comments Submitted to U.S. Department of Health and Human Services Since May 24.

-New York, NY - Transgender Legal Defense & Education Fund (TLDEF) today joins dozens of LGBTQ and allied organizations in demanding that the U.S. Department of Health and Human Services (HHS) permanently halt implementation of a proposed new rule that would invite insurance companies, hospitals, doctors, nurses, and other providers to illegally deny patients care because of who they are, despite protections mandated by the Affordable Care Act.
+(NEW YORK, NY - August 14, 2019) - Transgender Legal Defense & Education Fund (TLDEF) today joins dozens of LGBTQ and allied organizations in demanding that the U.S. Department of Health and Human Services (HHS) permanently halt implementation of a proposed new rule that would invite insurance companies, hospitals, doctors, nurses, and other providers to illegally deny patients care because of who they are, despite protections mandated by the Affordable Care Act.

-Since the proposed rule was made public on May 24th, TLDEF has added its voice to the chorus of opposition against the proposed rule by submitting comments that can be read here.
+Since the proposed rule was made public on May 24th, TLDEF has added its voice to the chorus of opposition against the proposed rule by submitting comments.